4e1e0603/04/README.md

 ## File IO

-- How to read and write to/from file.
+- How to read and write to/from file, synchronous (blocking) API.
 - Using `pathlib`
 -  `with` statement and cotext manager (`with open(...) as _`)